sanjeevkomma/Spring-Boot/spring-cloud-resilience4j-circuit-breaker/README.md

 # To Read
 * Circuit breaker states are Closed, Open, Half Open
-* Resilienc4j Types are Circuit breaker, Retry, Rate limiter, Time Limiter
+* Resilienc4j Types are Circuit breaker, Retry, Rate limiter, Bulkhead, Time Limiter
 # Terminology
 * Rate limiting = Rate limiting is a strategy to limit access to APIs.
 It restricts the number of API calls that a client can make within a certain time frame
 # Tutorial